NavigoLearn/RoadmapsMarkdown/backend/Backend Developement.md

 # Backend Development
-### Essential Prequisites
+### Essential Requisites
 * Basics of computer science
 * Understanding of Servers and HTTP/HTTPS
-#### Recommended prequisites
+#### Recommended Prerequisites
 * Git and GitHub
 * Data Structures and Algorithms
-* Basic understanding of a frontend language like JavaScript or super set of JavaScript like Typescript, React, Angular, Vue, etc.
+* Basic understanding of a frontend language like JavaScript or superset of JavaScript like Typescript, React, Angular, Vue, etc.

 1. **Backend Development Intro**
     - This section contains information on what you need to know to get started with backend development.
 You don't need to know everything in this subtree to get started, but it's important to have a basic understanding of the concepts listed here, so you can talk to people and get help.
     - [Learn web development as an absolute beginner](https://www.youtube.com/watch?v=ysEN5RaKOlA) - Coder Coder
     - 1.A What is a server?
       - It's important to understand the concept of what a server is and how it works.
 This will help you understand how anything on the internet works.
-You may already have a vague idea if you're gamer, but could you really define what a server is?
+You may already have a vague idea if you're a gamer, but could you really define what a server is?
       - [What is a Server?
 (Deepdive) - Video](https://www.youtube.com/watch?v=VXmvM2QtuMU) - LiveOverflow
       - [What is a Server? - Article](https://www.geeksforgeeks.org/what-is-server/) - GeekforGeeks
     - 1.B What is a protocol